3-Fermion topological quantum computation: Fault-tolerant measurement-based quantum computation with Walker--Wang resource states

 The resource state upon which measurements are performed is given by the ground state of the Walker--Wang Hamiltonian $H_{\textbf{3F}}$ with defects as defined in Sec.~\ref{sec3FWW}, which is a stabilizer model.
 This resource state can be understood as a blueprint for the computation and we denote the stabilizer group that defines it by $\mathcal{R} \leq \mathbb{P}_n$ (where $\mathbb{P}_n$ is the Pauli group on $n$ qubits).
 In particular, $\mathcal{R}$ is generated by all the local terms of $H_{\textbf{3F}}$, and the resource state is a $+1$-eigenstate of all elements of $\mathcal{R}$.

 It is instructive to think of one direction of the lattice, say the $\hat{y}$ direction, as being simulated time.
 For simplicity, we choose the global topology of the lattice to be that of the 3-torus such that the Hamiltonian(s) contain a unique ground state.
 Of course, one may consider boundaries that support a degenerate ground-space (with \textbf{3F} topological order and possible symmetry defects) as described in Sec.~\ref{secWWTimeLikeBoundaries}, which can be used as the input and output encoded states for quantum computations.
-However, we remark here that all computations may be performed in the bulk (i.e. with periodic boundary conditions) with all boundaries of interest being introduced by measurement.
+However, we remark here that all computations may be performed in the bulk (i.e., with periodic boundary conditions) with all boundaries of interest being introduced by measurement.

 In order to perform computations consisting of a set of preparations, gates and measurements, one prepares the ground state of the \textbf{3F} Walker--Wang Hamiltonian with symmetry defects according to a discretised (on the cubic lattice) version of the topological specification of each gate in Sec.~\ref{sec3FTQCScheme} following the microscopic prescription of Sec.~\ref{sec3FWW}, with gates concatenated in the natural way.
-Fault-tolerant preparation of the ground state of this Hamiltonian can be achieved using standard techniques as it is the ground-state of a stabilizer Hamiltonian (for example, one may measure each Hamiltonian term using Clifford operations~\cite{steane1997active}).
+As the resource state is the ground-state of a stabilizer Hamiltonian, one can fault-tolerantly prepare it using a constant depth Clifford circuit (for example, one may define Clifford gadgets to measure each Hamiltonian term~\cite{steane1997active}, and then compose them together).

-Importantly, the entire resource state need not be prepared at once (following for example, Ref.~\cite{Raussendorf07}) -- it can be dynamically produced and this allows for adaptive choices of gates which is required for many algorithmic primitives as well as magic state distillation.